gohugoio/hugo/content/en/getting-started/installing.md

 brew install hugo
 {{< /code >}}

-Installation guides for Linuxbrew are avaliable on their [website][linuxbrew].
+Installation guides for Linuxbrew are available on their [website][linuxbrew].

 ### Chocolatey (Windows)